Skip to main content

 The way we achieve this is by splitting ownership information and metadata information into different contracts.
 For example, with NFTs (ERC721), contracts have a function to get the owner of an NFT (ownerOf), as well as a function to get the content of the NFT (tokenURI), and these are typically bundled into the same ERC721 contract.

 To get the full information, it is up to every user to decide which metadata source they want to leverage.
-For OpenSea compatibility, games can provide a default source, but Paima will provide an NFT marketplace UI in the future that, unlike OpenSea, will allow users to choose which metadata source they want to properly resolve NFT content (ex: image, name, traits).
+For OpenSea compatibility, games can provide a default source, but Paima will provide an NFT marketplace UI in the future that, unlike OpenSea, will allow users to choose which metadata source they want to use to properly resolve NFT content (ex: image, name, traits).
 You can learn more about the Solidity code we have created for this in our PRC-3 standard here.

 When it comes to fungible tokens (tokens that behave as currencies and not NFTs), ERC20 (the most popular token type for fungible tokens) is not usable in inverse projections because there is no way to assign metadata to a subset of tokens (ex: say these specific 50 tokens are from this game rule, but this different 100 tokens are from this different set of game rules).

 Instead, we use ERC1155.
-ERC1155 is a way to combine multiple fungible tokens into a single contract (ex: instead of having both a gold ERC20 contract and a silver ERC20 contract, you would have a single ERC-1155 that contains both a gold asset and a silver asset).
+ERC1155 is a way to combine multiple fungible tokens into a single contract (ex: instead of having both a gold ERC20 contract and a silver ERC20 contract, you would instead have a single ERC-1155 that contains both a gold asset and a silver asset).

-Although ERC-1155 are typically setup to monitor different assets as part of the same contract (ex: gold and silver), we can use the same contract structure to instead track sets of tokens and which game rules they are valid under - similar to what we did for ERC721.
+Although ERC-1155 are typically set up to monitor different assets as part of the same contract (ex: gold and silver), we can use the same contract structure to instead track sets of tokens and which game rules they are valid under - similar to what we did for ERC721.
 This is possible because for an ERC-1155 contract, each asset under its control has a uri function to get the metadata for that fungible token type (ex: metadata for gold, metadata for silver, etc.).

-Therefore, we leverage the ERC-1155 concept except that (just like in ERC721), every new mint gets a new id (you can learn more about the Solidity code behind this construction in the PRC-5 specification here).
+Therefore, we leverage the ERC-1155 concept, except that (just like in ERC721) every new mint gets a new id (you can learn more about the Solidity code behind this construction in the PRC-5 specification here).

 For example, with Tarochi, every time you move Tarochi Gold from the Tarochi rollup to Arbitrum, you will be creating a new id that contains the exact gold amount you moved, and other tools can know if this mint is valid under the game rules they care about by checking that id with the metadata source they are using.

-Given ERC-1155 is supported by popular wallets like MetaMask and OpenSea, this approach allows us allows us to build 2-way bridgeable tokens (you can mint gold on Arbitrum to start the inverse projection, then burn it on Arbitrum to move it back to the rollup).
+Given that ERC-1155 is supported by popular wallets like MetaMask and OpenSea, this approach allows us to build 2-way bridgeable tokens (you can mint gold on Arbitrum to start the inverse projection, then burn it on Arbitrum to move it back to the rollup).
 However, this still leaves 2 problems to solve:

 1. How can we build DEXs that use these inverse ERC-1155 projection tokens?